IRATI/stack/README.md

         "name" : "CRC32",
         "version" : "1"
     }

-#### 3.2.3 Application to DIF mappings
-The da.map file contains the preferences for which DIFs should be used to register and to allocate flows to/from specific applications.
-If no mapping is provided by a certain application, it will try to randomly select a _normal DIF_ first; if there is non available a _shim DIF_ and if there is none it will fail.
-The contents of the da.map file can be modified while the IPC Manager Daemon is running.

-    "applicationToDIFMappings": [
-        {
-            "encodedAppName": "rina.apps.echotime.server-1--",
-            "difName": "dcfabric.DIF"
-        },
-        {
-            "encodedAppName": "rina.apps.echotime.client-1--",
-            "difName": "dcfabric.DIF"
-        },
-        {
-            "encodedAppName": "rina.apps.echotime-2--",
-            "difName": "vpn1.DIF"
-        },
-        {
-            "encodedAppName": "rina.apps.echotime.client-2--",
-            "difName": "vpn1.DIF"
-        }
-    ],

 ### 3.3 Running the IPC Manager Daemon
 Once the configuration file is ready you can un the IPC Manager Daemon.
 To do so go to the